aws-samples/sagemaker-documentdb-train-gnn-for-millions-proteins/README.md

-# docdb-sm-protein
+# sagemaker-documentdb-train-gnn-for-millions-proteins
-Blog post on training GNN for proteins using SageMaker and DocumentDB
+Codes for AWS ML blog post entitled "Training graph neural nets for millions of proteins on Amazon SageMaker and DocumentDB (with MongoDB compatibility)"

 ## Instructions
 ### 1. Creating resources